 The Indy Film Fest exists to celebrate the art of cinema and to create a shared experience around film.
-We are a non-profit international independent film festival programming both shorts and features and strive to bring the best narrative, documentary, and experimental films the industry has to offer to our community from home and abroad.
+We are a non-profit international independent film festival programming both features and shorts and strive to bring the best films the industry has to offer to our community from home and abroad.
 Our programmers aim to foster new talent and help filmmakers connect with the global industry.
 We are also dedicated to educating and developing audiences for international and independent cinema in Indianapolis, screening the kind of innovative, visionary work that may not normally achieve distribution in this area.

-In 2019 we offered 100 screenings from a slate consisting of 143 shorts and features, with over 95% of films selected from submissions.
+Indy Film Fest is looking for the best independent features and shorts no matter the category or genre: Live action, animated, drama, comedy, narrative, documentary, horror, sci-fi, and experimental.
+In 2019 we offered 100 screenings from a slate consisting of 143 films, with over 95% selected from submissions.
 We anticipate a similar number of selections as well as percentage of films programmed from submissions for our 17th festival in 2020.

 Always growing and adapting, the Indy Film Fest began as the three-day Indianapolis International Film Festival in 2004.
 We quickly expanded to our current 10-day format in 2006, moved our festivities to the summer in 2009, changed our name to the Indy Film Fest in 2014, and since 2018 have been back home to our original spring timeframe.
 For 2020, Indy Film Fest once again plans to present one of the finest festival-going experiences in the region at our 17th festival running April 30 - May 10.